Where is the Student Activity Center located?

 How can my organization apply for space in the SAC?

 Space in the SAC is given out through a formal application and allocation process.
-Applications become available by November 1st of each year and are due on the study day of Fall semester.
+Applications become available by November 1 of each year and are due on the study day of Fall semester.
 The SACGB will provide application trainings for organizations; new orgs are strongly encouraged to attend, as well as to tour the office spaces they are applying for.
 During the beginning of the spring semester, the SACGB will make paper cuts and interview organizations for each available office space.
-Leases that are approved will run from August 1st until June 30th of the following year.
+Leases that are approved will run from August 1 until Memorial Day of the following year.

 Who will make the decision on what organizations get space in the new SAC?

 Those decisions will be made by the SAC Governing Board, a committee of the Associated Students of Madison.
 For more information on the SAC Governing Board, see their webpage.